SEIZURE DISORDER IN DOGS

 There are presently four main medications that are used in suppressing seizures in dogs in the United States: phenobarbital, potassium bromide, levetiracetam, and zonisamide.
 If adequate control cannot be achieved with one medication, often two or even three are combined.
 The ideal first line anti-convulsant medication is effective, reasonably priced, convenient to administer, and has limited side effects potential.
 Most dogs are started on either phenobarbital or potassium bromide but we will take a moment to review the pros and cons of all four of these medications.

 This has been the first line therapy for canine seizure control for decades as it is effective, reasonably priced, and can be given twice daily which is relatively convenient.
-When dogs with seizures are started on phenobarbital, approximately 31% of them can be expected to be seizure-free.
+When dogs with seizures are started on phenobarbital, approximately 31% of them can be expected to become seizure-free.
 Approximately 80% of dogs on phenobarbital will experience a >50% decrease in seizure frequency.
 Approximately 20-30% of dogs on phenobarbital will require a second anti seizure medication to achieve acceptable seizure control.

 Side effects of the drug include sedation, which is usually temporary during the first 1-2 weeks of medication use and wanes as the patient's body adjusts.
 The patient is likely to be unusually hungry and thirsty on phenobarbital.
 These side effects can be objectionable.
 Some lab test changes are associated with phenobarbital usage and need to be recognized as such.
 Phenobarbital is removed from the body by the liver so good liver function is essential for phenobarbital use and phenobarbital can alter the metabolism of numerous other medications.
 For more details on phenobarbital, click here.